WDI-SEA/google-shopping-functions/readme.md

 ```

 ## Further
+Copy the unit 1 template into your code.

-Prompt the user for the search term they are looking for.
+Get the `userInput` and use it as the search term input to your `getItemsByBrand` function.

 ## Further
 If no results were found, let the user know.

 ## Further

-Prompt the user if they want to do or see the following things, then do that thing based on what the user entered:
+Ask the user if they want to do or see the following things, then do that thing based on what the user entered:

 1) The number of product items